Animal Being Internships

 THE INTERNSHIP EXPERIENCE: LAUREN

-Lauren Bailey [Click on image]
+Lauren Bailey [Click on image and scroll]

 THE INTERNSHIP EXPERIENCE: ERIN

-Erin Johnson [Click on image]
+Erin Johnson [Click on image and scroll]

 THE INTERNSHIP EXPERIENCE: REBECCA